Property Management Can Be a Lucrative Business, But Beware of the Squatters

 Richard Brown, senior partner at NG Chartered Surveyors, says that property managers need to tackle the rise of squatters in commercial buildings in order to take advantage of opportunities in the market.

-Property management has traditionally been the scullery maid of the commercial property industry, but in the current economic climate it has become a source of steady income in an otherwise depressed market.
+As 3cre so eloquently put it in their recent article, property management has traditionally been the scullery maid of the commercial property industry, but in the current economic climate it has become a source of steady income in an otherwise depressed market.

 Property management – as opposed to the buying and selling of property – is the operation, control and oversight of real estate, in other words, making sure that a property earns its keep for the landlord.

 It can be a lucrative business at a time when property prices are low, landlords are reluctant to sell and companies are struggling to access finance.

 But for aspiring property managers out there, one word of warning: beware of the squatters.

 There will be periods when property is vacant as tenants come and go, or if refurbishment works are underway – a temptation for squatters.

 Squatting has traditionally been more of a problem in the residential rather than commercial market – with a balance of 60 to 40 per cent.
 But since last September property managers have seen a change of emphasis as a new law has made only residential squatting a criminal offence.